 - 6 points

 - Students are able to (1) describe the agreements more commonly used to commercialise oil and gas in Australia and the applicable fundamental legal principles; (2) explain the common terms of those agreements; (3) critically analyse the application of those principles and terms in relation to a range of oil and gas agreements; and (4) create clear, concise and persuasive legal arguments using effective oral and written communication skills.

-- Indicative assessments in this unit are as follows: (1) research paper and (2) online activities.
+- Indicative assessments in this unit are as follows: (1) research paper and (2) case study analysis (x2).
 Further information is available in the unit outline.

 - Unit Coordinator(s)